 If you went, “Huh?”
 I don’t blame you.

-Logarithms are about thinking about exponents in a different way.
+Logarithms are all about thinking about exponents in a different way.

 Here’s the question logarithms answer: What is the power something is raised to in order to get a number that we know?